mehulk05/-mk-phone-input/README.md

-# International Telephone Input for Angular (NgIntTelInput)
+# International Telephone Input for Angular (NgInternationTelInput)

 An Angular package for entering and validating international telephone numbers.
 It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.